 Image via Mediakix

-LIRIK created a sponsored livestream during which he played the game and interacted with his followers.
+LIRIK created a sponsored live streaming video during which he played the video game and interacted with his followers.
 During the streaming session, a follower asked him if he would recommend the game.

 In his signature style, LIRIK responded to this question quite candidly.
 He said, “Do I recommend this game?
 Are you asking sponsored Lirik or unsponsored Lirik?
 Yes, sponsored LIRIK says this is a good game and so does non-sponsored LIRIK.
 It’s a fun game.”